hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 are performed:
 1. A copy of the operator is created using `RelNode.copy` method, with inputs replaced with the relevant `RelSubset` instances
 1. An operator is added to the relevant `RelSet` and `RelSubset` instances based on an operator's signature (`RelNode.explain`)
-1. A cost of the operator is calculated and assigned set as a `best` cost of the current `RelSubset`
+1. A cost of the operator is calculated and set as the `best` cost of the current `RelSubset`
 1. For every rule that matches the given operator a rule instance (`VolcanoRuleMatch`) is added to the rule queue (`VolcanoPlanner.ruleQueue`)